llm("hello") and llm.chat("hello") are the same call. Shorter is the whole point.

 print(chunk, end="")

 chat uses the same streaming path internally and gathers the final response.
-This keeps regular chat, reasoning streams, usage accounting, structured outputs, and tool calls on one response pipeline.
+This keeps regular chat, reasoning streams, usage accounting, structured outputs, and tool calls on one response pipeline, so the include fields mean the same thing whether you gather or iterate.

 detail = llm.chat(